-More than two years of dehumanizing immigrants and practicing a failed deterrence-only strategy has produced a humanitarian crisis at the border and created a culture inside the Trump Administration where children are denied soap and toothbrushes and where migrants have no access running water.
-Children are still being separated at the border, while thousands of CBP agents are members of a blatantly racist and sexist Facebook group.
-Meanwhile, a majority of the American people (62 percent) disapprove of Trump’s handling of immigation.
+Three years of dehumanizing immigrants and practicing a deterrence-only strategy has produced a humanitarian crisis at the border and created a culture inside the Trump Administration where children are denied soap and toothbrushes and where some migrants have no access to running water.
+Thousands of children have been separated from their families.
+Tens of thousands of asylum-seeking families are forced to wait in dangerous and unsanitary conditions in Mexico for months on end.
+Thousands of CBP agents are members of a blatantly racist and sexist Facebook group.

-Here is a summary of immigration policy and White House changes to it in the first half of 2019:
+Here is a summary of how the White House has changed immigration policy in 2019:

-The Administration continues to separate families.
-A report in March by the New York Times found that more than 200 migrant children have been separated since the Administration supposedly rescinded the policy.
-Trump has pushed to formally reinstate the family separation policy despite the fact that it is a deterrence failure.
-The Administration has considered implementing a new version of the policy which forces migrants to choose between separation and indefinite family detention.
+Trump has even pushed to formally reinstate the family separation policy despite the fact that it has been a deterrence failure that has prompted outrage from across the country and the world.
+The Administration has even considered implementing a new version of the policy, which would force migrants to choose between child separation and indefinite family detention.